 Therese, 2020 National Gold Award Girl Scout

 Therese is a bright young woman, hopeful aerospace engineer, and current first-year student at Purdue University, but she has been a part of the Girl Scout sisterhood since she started as a Daisy.
-Her Gold Award journey began early.
-Her troop was invited to a local Gold Award celebration as they earned their Silver Award.
+Her Gold Award journey began early, when her troop was invited to a local Gold Award celebration as they earned their Silver Award.

 “Looking at all the girls’ projects, I thought it was an amazing opportunity for girls to make a difference in their communities,” Therese explained.
 “I realized the Gold Award isn’t just about getting an award, but an opportunity to make the world a better place, and yourself a person who can go into the world and continue to make positive change.“

-Therese’s drive to change society is global, but the root of her Gold Award initiative, Project Dandelion, is personal to her.
+Therese may be aiming to change the world, but the root of her Gold Award initiative, Project Dandelion, is personal to her.
 The trauma of knowing a survivor of sexual violence at a young age made a lasting impression on Therese, and set her up to become passionate about justice for other survivors.
-After watching the documentary, The Hunting Ground, which details the nationwide sexual violence crisis at colleges and universities, something didn’t sit right with Therese.
+And after watching the documentary, The Hunting Ground, which details the nationwide sexual violence crisis at colleges and universities, the issue became even more pressing.

 Her vision culminated in the first resource of its kind, a database organizing information, resources, and statistics concerning sexual violence at colleges and universities in Illinois.
 Currently, the project encompasses every college in Illinois and is being continued in the future by the Illinois Coalition Against Sexual Assault.

 “If I was a high school student, I would absolutely want this resource.
 Because I knew I wanted it, and because other people wanted and needed it, I realized there were many people that could benefit.
 I didn’t want to keep the idea to myself.
 I felt like I had the capacity to make a lot of change.”